BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <p>He was conscientious in almost all areas of his life, yet was arrested multiple times for reckless driving (including for reading a book while driving).
 Driving was apparently too boring.
 One is reminded of Richard Feynman's famous last words: "I'd hate to die twice.
-It's so boring." ([[]])</p>
+It's so boring." --TODO: add citation</p>

-<p>I think it's the variety within his traits that makes von Neumann so fascinating.
+<p>I think it's the variety within von Neumann's traits that makes him so fascinating.
+What a fascinatingly complex individual.
 What would the world be like if we had more von Neumanns, or all von Neumanns?
 Better, worse, unimaginably different?</p>

 ------------------------------------------